davanstrien/digitised-books-ocr-and-metadata/README.md

 The ALTO format can be less suitable for work that seeks to utilise this collection 'at scale,' i.e. work with large proportions or all of this data.
 Similarly, the data in the ALTO is less suitable for using this collection for data science and Natural Langage Processing work.

-The JSON file current available via data.bl are easier to work with but contain much less metadata than the ALTO XML.
-The processing notebooks here aim to produce a new version of the BL books dataset that compromises the usability and completeness of the data.
+There is a JSON version of the data currently available via the British Library Research Repository [https://doi.org/10.21250/db14]().
+This JSON version is easier to work with but contain less metadata than the ALTO XML.
+The processing notebooks here aim to produce a new version of the BL books dataset that offers compromises the usability and completeness of the data.

 In particular, this new dataset aims to make it practical for researchers with relatively limited computational resources to be still able to work with the complete collection of resources.
 This repository is shared to show the processing steps so others can see the lineage of this new dataset and to allow others to check for errors in the processing steps and/or process the collections differently to match their requirements.